Electricity-LCA/lcatricity_api/docs/source/installation-setup.rst

 3. Create an empty database called ``electricity_lca`` and create a user account with privilege to create tables on the database
 4. Clone this repository
-5. Copy ``template_project.env`` to a new file ``.env`` and fill the copied file with ``ENTSOE_SECURITY_TOKEN`` = your ENTSOE security token.
-Fill the connection details to your postgres sql instance
+5. Copy ``.env.template`` to a new file ``.env`` and fill the copied file with ``ENTSOE_SECURITY_TOKEN`` = your ENTSOE security token.
+Fill also the connection details to your postgres sql instance
-6. Create virtual environment
+6. Create Python virtual environment

 .. code:: commandline